CleanCut/rusty_engine/tutorial/src/205-music.md

 game.audio_manager.play_music("audio/music/Classy 8-Bit.ogg", 1.0);
 ```

-Any music already playing will be stopped to play a new music selection.
+Any music already playing will be stopped when `play_music` is called.

 ### Stop

-The `stop_music` method stops any music that is playing.
-If no music is playing, it is a no-op.
+The `stop_music` method stops any music that is already playing.

 ```rust,ignored
 engine.audio_manager.stop_music();